vmg/sundown/README.markdown

 -------

-`Sundown` is based on the original Upskirt parser by Natacha Porté, with many additions by Vicent Marti (@tanoku) and contributions from the following authors:
+`Sundown` is based on the original Upskirt parser by Natacha Porté, with many additions by Vicent Marti (@vmg) and contributions from the following authors:

 	Ben Noordhuis, Bruno Michel, Joseph Koshy, Krzysztof Kowalczyk, Samuel Bronson, Shuhei Tanuma